open-webrtc-toolkit/owt-server/doc/servermd/SIP.md

 # 1 Overview {#SIPsection1}

 ## 1.1 Introduction {#SIPsection1_1}
-Welcome to the user guide for the Intel® Collaboration Service for WebRTC (Intel® CS for WebRTC) Gateway for SIP.
+Welcome to the user guide for the Intel<sup>®</sup> Collaboration Service for WebRTC (Intel<sup>®</sup> CS for WebRTC) Gateway for SIP.
 The gateway enables the WebRTC interoperability with traditional RTC systems.
 This guide describes how to install and launch the gateway server for Session Initiation Protocol (SIP).
 This guide then provides details of the interfaces available in the gateway SDK for SIP.
 This guide includes these sections:

  - Section 1.
 Introduction and conventions used in this guide.